What percentage of your home is occupied by clutter? What does it cost you?

 My calculation: 10+3+15+3+1+8+10+3+2=55/9=6.1

-My resolution: I am determined to start a declutter project.
+My resolution: I am determined to start a decluttering project.
 I’ll clear up the kitchen, the home office and the hallway/entrance area.
-I’ll finish the project before Christmas.
-Promise!
+I’m going to start the project on next weekend and will finish it before the end of next month.

 What about you?